 Credit: Shutterstock

-Florida Startup has earned a name as a global startup destination.
+Florida has earned a name as a global startup destination.
 But can it keep the party going?

 During lockdowns in major tech hubs such as New York and Boston, VCs and founders from around the world found refuge in Florida’s warm embrace.
 What’s next for this wild west of entrepreneurship now that the pandemic is over and the U.S. economy starts to slow down?